 Hand specialists are surgeons who specialize in conditions that affect the hand, wrist, forearms, or elbow.
-A hand specialist’s background may be as an orthopedic, plastic, or general surgeon.
-He or she then receives additional specialized training focusing on the wrists and hands.
-It’s important to understand that surgery is not always the answer.
-Depending on your injury, impairment, or discomfort, a hand specialist may recommend a medication, splints, rest, physical therapy, or injections.
-However, surgery is often the option for reducing pain and improving the strength, function and flexibility of your wrist, hand, or fingers.
+A hand specialist’s background may be as an orthopedic or plastic surgeon.
+He or she then receives additional specialized training focusing on the wrists and hands and must pass a Board Certification examination.
+Despite the term "surgery" in "hand surgery," it’s important to understand that most hand conditions can be treated without surgery; only around 10% of cases need surgery.
+Depending on your injury, impairment, or discomfort, a hand specialist may recommend a medication, splints, rest, hand therapy, or injections.

 Common Conditions Treated by a Hand Surgeon

-- Joint replacement of the wrist or knuckles
+- Joint replacement of the wrist or finger joints

 - Arthritis of the thumb